wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.1.1 =
+Upgrade for new Accept and Number question types.
+Also, now you have the ability to duplicate individual questions!

 = 3.0.1 =
 Upgrade for new style manager, new non-question types, text block question type, and various design/bug fixes!